-By 2004, a dental program incorporated into the main CHCB site now served almost 8,000 patients, including 800 uninsured and/or low-income children at a newly-establish School-Based Dental Center.
+By 2004, a dental program incorporated into the main CHCB site, now serving almost 8,000 patients, including 800 uninsured and/or low-income children at our School-Based Dental Center.

-2016 also saw the addition of Burlington Primary Care, since re-named the South End Health Center, and GoodHEALTH Internal Medicine to the CHCB family.
+2016 also saw the addition of Burlington Primary Care, since re-named the South End Health Center, and welcomed GoodHEALTH Internal Medicine in South Burlington to the CHCB family.
 The following year, the South End Health Center added a dental center, transferring operatories from the Safe Harbor Health Center.

-Throughout 2016, CHCB worked closely with community partners to bring their expertise in intensive case management and health services to Harbor Place, a transitional housing complex, as well as Beacon Apartments, a new permanent housing program for Burlington’s most chronically homeless individuals.
-November of 2016 marked the opening of a new low-barrier Winter Warming Shelter in Burlington to provide a safe space and care management for the local homeless population.
+Throughout the year, CHCB continued working with community partners on the permanent housing program at Beacon Apartments.
+CHCB also began operating Burlington’s only low-barrier shelter in 2016, providing a safe space and care management for the local homeless population.
 We continued to oversee operations of this seasonal shelter through June of 2019.
 The only low-barrier shelter in the greater Burlington area, this model was designed to engage with guests and develop the trusting relationships and connections to long-term services needed to lift them permanently out of homelessness.

 CHCB’s story is one of continued growth, now caring for over 30,000 patients, but the pace of that growth has accelerated rapidly as community need continues to grow and as community members and partners look to us to do what we do best – provide affordable, quality health care to all who need it, regardless of financial status or life circumstance.
 Together with our community, we look forward to many more decades of careful stewardship of our remarkable mission.